Pletea-Marinescu-Valentin/Hotel-Management/README.md

 Open the project in Qt Creator or your preferred C++ IDE.

-Build and run the project to launch the Hotel Management System application.
+Build and run the project to launch the Hotel Management application.